Cris Morena: Verano del '98

 While Chiquititas was a massive hit among children and preteens, Telefe decided to create a show targeting teenagers to air alongside it.
 Gustavo Yankelevich was responsible for the initial plot and asked Morena to develop the show about a group of teens living in a small city called Puerto Esperanza.
 Cherri, who starred as Mili in Chiquititas, was chosen as the main actress and Patricia Maldonado, the screenwriter of Chiquititas, was in charge of the scripts.
 The show was intended to be aired exclusively during the summer (hence the title, translated as Summer of 98) but it was so successful it went on for three years (gaining the tagline Verano Eterno, Eternal Summer, later on).
 Morena and her staff were only in charge of the show during its first four months.
 However, Cris, alongside Carlos Nilson, was in charge of the music of the show for most of its run.
 The show spawned three albums of original music.

 While Verano scored big numbers, being the leader among youth audience in the country, it provoked much controversy.
 First, it was accused of plagiarizing the American TV show Dawson's Creek although Verano premiered on Telefe a few days before Dawson made his debut on The WB in the U.S. Both shows had huge similarities and some storylines were identical in the first few months.
 The plagiarizing scandal was explained by Gustavo Yanklevich for La Nación newspaper.
-He confirmed Verano was hugely influenced by the American show and this happened because he went to a screening of the Dawson's Creek pilot months before the original airing, fell in love with it and because the show took so long to premier, he thought the drama wasn't picked up by the TV network.
+He confirmed Verano was hugely influenced by the American show and this happened because he went to a screening of the Dawson's Creek pilot months before the original airing, fell in love with it and because the show took so long to premier, he thought the drama was not picked up by the TV network.
 He thought the premise had much potential so he asked Morena and the production team to develop a teenage show with a similar story-line.
 Telefe and Sony (Dawson's Creek producer company) reached an amicable agreement when Sony was given the right to distribute Verano around the world.